msg-CareerPaths/angular-training/chapters/400-angular-intro.md

 >
 > Create a new project in the root of your git repository by using the CLI: `ng new online-shop --style=scss`.
 >
-> Navigate inside the project folder, Start the project and open its home page in your browser: `ng serve --start`.
+> Navigate inside the project folder, Start the project and open its home page in your browser: `ng serve --open`.

 ## Further Resources (Optional):